IBM-Cloud/docs/services/Cloudant/offerings/bluemix.md

 if you are on the Standard plan with provision for 200 lookups per second, your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
-Subsequent lookup requests made during the sliding 1,000-millisecond period are rejected until the number of lookup requests in that period drops below 200 again.
+Subsequent lookup requests made during the sliding 1,000-millisecond period are rejected until the number of lookup requests in that period drops to less than 200 again.

 When a request is rejected because the number of events is exceeded, applications receive a [`429` Too Many Requests](../api/http.html#429).